Fallen HPD Sgt. Harold Preston was about to retire this year

 Acevedo said he lived with his parents and helped take care of them.
 Preston also leaves behind a 23-year-old daughter.

-According to Chief Acevedo, the officer was off duty when he heard banging on the front door around midnight two years ago.
+Sgt.
+Preston's family was targeted by a gunman at their home in 2018.
+At that time, Preston was off-duty when he heard banging on the front door around midnight.
 He got his gun and shouted at the man through the door.
 That's when the man broke through the glass and Preston fired at him.